 11. Castletown House, Co.
 Kildare is set amongst beautiful 18th century parklands and was built in c1722 for the speaker of the Irish House of Commons, William Conolly.

-12. Dublin’s historic Trinity College and an opportunity to see the Book of Kells Exhibition & Old Library, Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript dating from the 9th century.
+12. Dublin’s historic Trinity College and an opportunity to see the Book of Kells Exhibition in their magnificient old library, Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript dating from the 9th century.

 The Boyne Valley – Top 21 History Destinations in the World